Trophy Wife (American band)

 Trophy Wife is an American punk and post-hardcore band based in Philadelphia, Pennsylvania.
-Originally founded in Washington, D.C., in 2009, members include Diane Foglizzo on guitar and Katy Otto on drums, with both Foglizzo and Otto singing.
+Founded in Washington, D.C., in 2009, members are Diane Foglizzo on guitar and Katy Otto on drums, with both Foglizzo and Otto singing.
 They tour frequently, and many of their shows double as benefits for non-profit organizations.
 They have released three full albums: Patience Fury (2010), Sing What Scares You (2012), and All the Sides (2014).

 History

 Founding

 Before co-founding the band in 2009, members Otto and Foglizzo were both involved in the punk music scene of Washington, D.C.
-Otto was a co-founder of Exotic Fever Records, and drummed in a number of underground rock bands.
+Otto was a co-founder of Exotic Fever Records and drummed in a number of underground rock bands.
 Foglizzo had become interested in punk while living in Washington, D.C., and was involved with programs such as Girls Rock!